Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Theory

 \subsection{Shuffling}

-~\\ Shuffling takes into account the magnetization temporal dynamics of the underlying image as it evolves over an echo train.
-The signal evolutions of tissues with realistic $T_1$ and $T_2$ values are observed to be well represented by a low-dimensional subspace for which an orthonormal basis can be calculated using the Singular Value Decomposition (SVD) \cite{tamir2017t2}.
+~\\ Shuffling models the magnetization temporal dynamics of the underlying image as it evolves over an echo train.
+The signal evolutions of tissues are observed to be well represented by a low-dimensional subspace for which an orthonormal basis can be calculated using the Singular Value Decomposition (SVD) \cite{tamir2017t2}.
 This is depicted in Figure \ref{fig:explainer}(C).
+The methodology this work used to pick temporal subspace rank is discussed in the \nameref{sec:subdesign} sub-section.
 This orthonormal temporal basis, denoted $\Phi$, is used in the Shuffling forward model as follows:

 Here, $\alpha$ are the ``coefficient'' images that are passed through $\Phi$ to recover the time-series of images over the echo train, $M$ denotes the spatio-temporal sampling mask, and $v$ denotes the acquired multi-echo k-space data.